JPvRiel/wef-reference/README.md

 - NSA: [`nsacyber`](./nsacyber/)
 - Palantir: [`palantir`](./palantir/)

+The comparison can be run against a user supplied set of your own subscrition files.
+Use the `-c` argument to enable parsing and comparing subscription in the `custom` folder.

 See `./compare_wef.py -h` for a few options to control metadata cross-referencing to events defined/implied by queries.

 The output files of the script are placed in `export`.